mapzen-data/wikipedia-notebooks/README.md

 ```

 ### Available language translations
 This script allows you to find all the localized names from Wikipedia for each of your entries.
-Takes as an input a csv file with a column `wk:page` where all the Wikipedia titles will be stored.
-It returns a json file in a dictionary format (key: value pairs) with each name as keys and the localized names as values of every key.
+Takes as an input a csv file with a column `wk:page` where all the Wikipedia titles will be stored and a `id` or `wof:id` column with the unique identifiers.
+It returns two json files in a dictionary format (key: value pairs).
+The first output includes as keys the `wk:page` names and the localized names as values of every key.
+The second output includes as keys the ids (`wof:id` or just `id`) and the localized names as values of every key.
 To run for example:
 ```
-python Find_all_languages_titles_from_Wiki.py input_data.csv output_data.json
+python Find_all_languages_titles_from_Wiki.py input_data.csv output_data_names.json output_data_ids.json
 ```

 ### All the links (within Wikipedia) pointing to the page of interest (Linkshere)